AlmaCookBook/AlmaCookBook.github.io/docs/recipes/matlab-python.md

 Running MatLab code from python requires the installation of an additional package called `matlab.engine`.
 This package is installed using pip system into a mamba environment.

-We need to control the version to be compaptible with Alma - pythons 3.9, 3.10 and 3.11 are compatible with the latest Alma installtion of matlab R2023b, and compatible with matlabengine==23.2.1
+We need to control the version to be compatible with Alma - pythons 3.9, 3.10 and 3.11 are compatible with the latest Alma installation of MatLab R2023b, and compatible with matlabengine==23.2.1

-If you want to use an earlier python version, you will need to install an earlier version of the matlab engine.
+If you want to use an earlier python version, you will need to install an earlier version of the MatLab engine.
 For compatibility with python 3.8 (eg ig=f you are using a cuda gpu) you will need to install matlabengine==9.14.7

 ## Get setup on Alma
-### Log onto an interactive sessiopn on Alma
+### Log onto an interactive session on Alma
 ```shell
 ssh username@alma.icr.ac.uk
 srun --pty --mem=10GB -c 1 -t 30:00:00 -p interactive bash